 When taking notes on art, there are several things you should look at and figure out.
 It is easy to be overwhelmed when it comes to art history because you may not be sure what is important and what is not so important.
-Included in this packet is a good note-taking sheet that has been developed by several AP art history instructors to gear your inquiry toward the necessary information.
+Included in this packet is a good note-taking sheet that has been developed by several AP art history instructors to gear your inquiry toward the necessary information - the "Flashcard Template" on the next page is useful.
 Do NOT try to write everything down - it will not help you, nor will it make things easy when you go to study.
 Focus your note-taking on key concepts which revolve around four AP art history components -- form, function, content and context.